Ketton and Tinwell Benefice

 Alex Woodfield alex@ketton.org

-Lay Pastoral Minister – Julia Freeman at juliafreeman@tiscali.co.uk
+Lay Minister – Julia Freeman at juliafreeman@tiscali.co.uk

 Tinwell: